xarisd/old_dotfiles/Sublime/README.md

 # Help for setting up Sublime Text

+You can read SublimeText's unofficial documentation at http://docs.sublimetext.info/en/latest/index.html

 ## Install Package Control!

   The Sublime Text package manager that makes it exceedingly simple to find, install and keep packages up-to-date.